 Sompasauna – the Best Public Sauna in Helsinki

 This extraordinary place was built in 2011 by a inventions group of guys after having found an abandoned sauna stove: a sauna shag was build in the derelict urban area of Kalasatama (without a permit).
 The following years, the sauna was always rebuilt with leftover construction material by a growing group of volunteers.
 The sauna is still free but if you want, you can join the Sompasauna association and support it modestly (20-30 euros/year).
+By the way, if you are a thrifty person, more Helsinki budget tips here.

 The different saunas have had different models over the years.
 Sometimes there is only one sauna while in the last couple of years there has usually been more than one.
 There are no toilets, showers or any renting services so you need to bring your own towel and accept the fact that you are not going to have a refreshing shower after the sauna.
 Oh, if the nature calls, there are still a few bushes around.